gamebuilder-518/gamebuilder-518/README.md

 - 🌱 I’m currently learning angular-js and ember.
 - 💞️ I’m looking to (fund) + develop 2 projects consisting of 4+ repositories...
 - Always looking for good 2d and 3d graphics, and to develop smart systems for preprocessing of graphics.
-- The most astounding truth regarding computers, apart from remote weapon detonation, is the fact that they are always listening.
 - I know about natural language, the C Language, Javascript, and Python.